Tourism and Hospitality

 Introduction of the Sector

-The travel and tourism industry, along with the related sectors contributing to it, is expected to grow in leaps and bounds in the coming years.
-A job in this industry can be highly exciting and adventurous and even pays well.
+The tourism and hospitality industry, along with related sectors contributing to it, is expected to grow in leaps and bounds in the coming years.
+A job in this industry can be highly exciting and adventurous, and it even pays well.
 Though it was slow to take off in this country, the government's initiatives in this field are uncovering a bright future for those who want to make a career in this field.
-The hospitality industry is one of the key drivers of growth among the service sector in India.
-The growth in the hospitality sector and its contributions to the GDP will continue to be substantially higher than other sectors of the economy on the back of huge tourism potential in the country.
+The hospitality industry is one of the key drivers of growth among the service sectors in India.
+The growth in the hospitality sector and its contribution to the GDP will continue to be substantially higher than other sectors of the economy on the back of the huge tourism potential in the country.

 Bachelor in Hotel management